nodelogicau/semcal/docs/concept/index.md

-# iCal4j Extensions - Concept
+# Semantic Calendaring - Concepts

 The iCalendar property `CONCEPT` was recently ratified as a standard way to classify iCalendar objects.
 These extensions provide some suggested classifications that represent common use-cases for different types of iCalendar objects.

 ## Overview

-The following iCal4j concepts are derived from the different structural patterns used to support different use-cases for iCalendar objects.
+The following concepts are derived from the different structural patterns used to support different use-cases for iCalendar objects.

 These concepts include: